 - Each reflector is about 28 feet high and 24 feet wide.

-- Broadband over fiber-optic cable could replace this antiquated system.
+- Broadband over fiber-optic cable could replace the obsolete microwave system.

 Additional proposal details include:

 * It is estimated that 8% of the park is currently covered by cellular.